Saturday, July 27, 2013

 Interesting watch, but it's so low-budget and the story so trite that I have zero desire to watch it again.
 Although I did enjoy seeing Blackmer and Carradine working together.

-I've finished all five of the movies now and my favorite was [REC] 3: GENESIS.
-[REC] 2 wasn't too bad either.
+I've finished all five of the movies now and the best was [REC] 3: GENESIS.
+[REC] 2 was alright.